qossmic/deptrac/docs/configuration.md

 <td>
 Specifies a custom doc block tag which deptrac should use to identify layer-internal class-like structures.
 The tag <code>@deptrac-internal</code> will always be used for this purpose.
-This option allows an addition tag to be specified, such as
+This option allows an additional tag to be specified, such as
 <code>@layer-internal</code> or plain <code>@internal</code>.
 </td>
 <td>